Tyrell Sales

-Tyrell Sales (born January 1, 1986) is an American football player who last played professionally in 2012 for the Parma Panthers, a team based in Parma, Italy that plays in the top level of the Italian Football League.
+Tyrell Sales (born January 1, 1986) is an American former professional football player.
+He played in 2012 for the Parma Panthers, a team based in Parma, Italy, that played in the top level of the Italian Football League.

-Sales was a linebacker for Penn State University.
+Sales played college football as a linebacker for the Penn State Nittany Lions.
 He was signed as a free agent by the AFL's Jacksonville Sharks in 2010.
 He also had a workout for the Indianapolis Colts, but did not make the team.
 He is a charter member of the Eta Alpha chapter of Iota Phi Theta fraternity.
+Sales was inducted into the Butler County Sports Hall of Fame in 2020.